 Following the summer 2021 Council workshop reinitiating the Burlington MTSA Area Specific Plan ("ASP"), TPP attended fall engagement sessions, met with Councilor Sharman and City Staff and began preliminary master planning work for the future of the Subject Site.
-Alongside the January 2022 Staff presentation of the Recommended Preferred Precinct Plans to Council, TPP delegated and presented a draft vision for the future of the Subject Site.
-The vision for the Site is intended to follow the guidelines set out in the precinct plans with respect to heights, residential and commercial use mix, active transportation connections, parks and open space and considerations towards retaining employment functions.
-At the delegation, TPP emphasized a desire to work collaboratively with City Council and Staff in planning for the future of the Subject Site, as well as calling for a flexible approach.
+Alongside the January 2022 Staff presentation of the Recommended Preferred Precinct Plans to Council, TPP delegated and presented a preliminary planning and design vision for the future of the Subject Site.

+The planning and design vision for the Site is intended to follow the guidelines set out in the precinct plans with respect to heights, residential and commercial use mix, active transportation connections, parks and open space and considerations towards retaining or supporting future, retained employment functions.
+As part of the delegation, TPP emphasized a desire to continue to work collaboratively with City Council and Staff in planning for the future of the Subject Site, as well as calling for a flexible planning policy approach.

-Over the last few months, we have been following the technical review process for the Appleby GO MTSA in anticipation of the release of the ASP and provided feedback to City Staff on land use compatibility concerns in the spring.
-We remain deeply committed in continuing to work with City Staff in a collaborative manner which ensures that Council's preferred vision for the Appleby GO MTSA is realized and are interested in incorporating solutions to compatibility concerns and other issues that maximize flexibility for existing and future users in the MTSA, in order that detailed, site-specific considerations can be incorporated into any analysis related to compatibility.
+We remain deeply committed in continuing to work with City Staff in a collaborative manner on a future and more detailed and comprehensive planning and urban design vision, which ensures that Council's preferred vision for the Appleby GO MTSA is realized.
+We are also interested in developing and incorporating solutions to compatibility concerns and other issues that maximize flexibility for existing and future users in the MTSA, in order that detailed, site-specific considerations can be incorporated into any analysis related to compatibility.